Tuesday Training Sessions are cancelled till further notice.

 Leaders should arrive early at the meeting point for their group.

 Assistants will be nominated on the night and go to their activity.

 Parents should take their children to their meeting point but (unless a leader) should then immediately leave their children otherwise the group-of-6 will be exceeded.

 Parents can go to the viewing area behind the goalposts of the rugby pitch.

 When the leader has their 5 junior runners, they should take their group to the first activity area and do warm-ups in this area (not using other areas of the rugby pitch or cricket pitch).
-NB for the later session the leader must check that their activity area is clear of the early session runners before taking the group across.
+NB for later sessions the leader must check that their activity area is clear of the earlier session runners before taking the group across.